LenneDalben/StardewValleyModsGPL/[CP] Adventurer's Bundle to Gemologist's Bundle/README.md

 # (CP) Adventurer's Bundle to Gemologist's Bundle
 This mod changes the Adventurer's Bundle to instead be the Gemologist's Bundle.
-Pairs well with Non-Lethal Weapons and pacifist runs as a whole.
-For more pacifist AND gem-using mods, check out Mineral Mage!
+Pairs well with <a href="https://www.nexusmods.com/stardewvalley/mods/6639">Non-Lethal Weapons</a> and pacifist runs as a whole.
+For more pacifist AND gem-using mods, check out <a href="https://www.nexusmods.com/stardewvalley/mods/5678">Mineral Mage</a>!

 The requirements will now be 2 of the following combinations:
 1 Ruby